amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 We are investigating mechanisms for allowing for scalable dynamic false positive detection.
 One mechanism is to divide this task into independent isolable chunks.
 This combined with a process for rapidly evaluating those chunks will make checking for false positives much easier even on an individual level.
 It also would open the door to load distribution mechanisms (such as crowd sourcing) as a way to take the burden of evaluation off of the author.

 This would require solving some decision theoretic problems in order to efficiently sample the false positive rate as it applies particular linting flags or even entire rules.
 If this can be accomplished and automated, we could easily estimate the false positives found in a paper or a corpus.
-More generally, we could build even richer versions of the generalised lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.
+More generally, we could build even richer versions of the generalized lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.

 ..
 Prosewash: False positive elimination as a service
 .. --------------------------------------------------